apache/flink/docs/dev/table/tableApi.md

 {% endhighlight %}
         <p><b>Note:</b> Currently, only time-windowed inner joins can be processed in a streaming fashion.</p>

-        <p>A time-windowed join requires a special join condition that bounds the time on both sides.
-This can be done by two appropriate range predicates (<code>&lt;, &lt;=, &gt;=, &gt;</code>) that compares the <a href="streaming.html#time-attributes">time attributes</a> of both input tables.
-The following rules apply for time predicates:
+        <p>A time-windowed join requires special join predicates that restrict the relative time offset of the two inputs.
+This can be done by two range predicates (<code>&lt;, &lt;=, &gt;=, &gt;</code>) that compare the <a href="streaming.html#time-attributes">time attributes</a> of both input tables.
+Specifically,
           <ul>
-            <li>Time predicates must compare time attributes of both input tables.</li>
+            <li>The time attribute of a stream must be explicitly bounded by a time span of the opposite stream.</li>
-            <li>Time predicates must compare only time attributes of the same type, i.e., processing time with processing time or event time with event time.</li>
+            <li>The compared time attributes must be of the same type, i.e., both are processing time or event time.</li>
-            <li>Only range predicates are valid time predicates.</li>
           </ul>
         </p>